Annual Individual Income Tax Return (DIVA): Refunds for Children and Education Expenses (Rules, Beneficiaries, Exceptions)

 What is DIVA and why do you need to file it?

-DIVA is the annual personal income return.
-If you have earned income above a certain threshold, had more than one employer, or had income that was not taxed at source, the law requires you to file this return within the deadline (by March 31 of the following year).
-The purpose is to allow the tax administration to recalculate your tax — that is, to compare how much tax you paid during the year (e.g., withheld from your salary each month) with how much you should have paid in total after combining all income.
+DIVA is the annual personal income statement.
+If you have exceeded a certain income threshold, had more than one employer, and have income that was not taxed, the law requires you to file this return by the deadline (by March 31 of the following year).
+The purpose is for the tax administration to calculate the tax – i.e., to compare how much tax you paid during the year (e.g., withheld from your paycheck each month) with how much you should have paid in total, by adding up all your income.

-If during the year you paid less tax than required, the result will show a tax liability.
-If you paid more tax than required (for example, because you received additional tax deductions), a credit balance is created — meaning the tax authorities owe you money that will be returned as a refund.
-In this way, DIVA ensures that each individual pays exactly the lawful amount of tax — no more and no less.
+If during the year you paid less tax than you should have, an additional payment obligation will arise.
+If you have paid more than you should have (e.g., because you benefited from an additional tax deduction), then a credit surplus is created – meaning the tax authorities owe you money to be returned as a refund.
+In this way, DIVA ensures that at the end of the year each individual pays exactly the legally due tax, no more and no less.

 Who is required to file?
-According to the new law, you must complete DIVA if you meet at least one of the following conditions:
+Under the new law, you must complete the DIVA if you meet at least one of the following conditions:

 High Income